ut-amrl/SocialGym2/docs_src/installation/installation.md

 **Note**: We require you have installed Docker and Python 3.8 (version 3.8 may not be necessary but it's what we use)

+**WARNING**: The authors of this project have had numerous issues with Docker and Docker-Compose when installed via snap.
+We recommend uninstalling docker and docker-compose if you have GPU-related issues with the docker images and installing them via
+`apt`.

 ---

 #### 1.)
 Checkout the right branch!
 (Eventually this will be main)